postsharp/postsharp-emails/30-caching.md

 }
 ```

-For brevity, most of the application setup code has been omitted but can be found in the [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started).
+As you can see, Metalama moved the original method implementation of `Add` into `Add_Source` (we would typically name it `AddCore` if the code were hand-written), and replaced `Add` with a call to the caching service.

 Our potentially expensive operation is invoked using the following code:

 ```c#
 public void Execute()